AdobeDocs/experience-manager-cloud-service.en/help/edge/wysiwyg-authoring/taxonomy.md

 1. Tap or click **Save &amp; Close**.

 The page displayed in the Page Editor is read-only because the content of the taxonomy is generated automatically from the selected tag(s) and namespace(s).
-They act as a kind of filter for the content of the taxonomy.
+They act as a kind of filter for automatically generating the content of the taxonomy.
+Therefore there is no reason to directly edit the page in the editor.

 AEM automatically updates the content of the taxonomy page when you update the underlying tag(s) and namespace(s).
 However you must [republish the taxonomy](#publishing) after any change to make those changes available to your users.